Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 A helmet is an essential piece of kit for mountain bikers.
 The chances of slipping, crashing or bumping into a tree or rock are much higher than for commuters or most road cyclists, so head protection is crucial.

-Helmets designed specifically for mountain biking generally have an integrated peak, which helps keep sun and rain out of the rider’s eyes and deflect low-hanging branches.
+The best mountain bike helmets generally have an integrated peak, which helps keep sun and rain out of your eyes and deflect low-hanging branches.

 For bike parks, downhill riding, and downhill and enduro racing, mountain bikers usually wear a full-face helmet, which offers all-round protection.